goodeggs/bites/README.md

     > git commit -m "Yay.
 I wrote a post."
     > git push

+Travis will test your branch, including a site crawler to verify links.
+You can run the same tests locally with `npm test`.

 When you're ready to share, make a pull request and send an E-Mail to [eng@goodeggs.com](mailto:eng@goodeggs.com) and ask for feedback.

-And then stage and release:
+And then publish:

-    > grunt stage
-    > grunt release
+    > gulp publish

 How to promote a post?
 ----------------------